Header Banner

-How To: Grill with wood for a tastier meal
+How to Grill with wood for a tastier meal

-Grill with wood for a tastier meal
+"How to Grill with wood for a tastier meal" cover image

 BBQ season is just around the corner, so why not mix it up a bit this year?
 Instead of cooking on the same old boring grill, try out the steps in this tutorial.
 This video will show you how to cook using wood and add a unique, smokey taste to your meat.